abbec/deferred/Doc/Report/report.md

 and deferred lighting.
 However, all three names essentially describes the same algorithm.

-## Alternatives to deferred rendering
+## Alternatives to deferred shading
-The "opposite" of deferred rendering is forward rendering which can be performed in different ways.
+The "opposite" of deferred shading is forward rendering which can be performed in different ways.

 In games and other real-time applications, many different types of